Camp Dubois

-Camp Dubois (English: Camp Wood), near present-day Wood River, Illinois, served as the winter camp and launch-point for the exploration of the Louisiana Purchase by the Lewis and Clark Expedition.
+Camp Dubois (English: Camp Wood), near present-day Wood River, Illinois, served as the winter camp and launch-point for the United States's exploration of the Louisiana Purchase and Pacific Northwest by the Lewis and Clark Expedition.

 Founded at the confluence with the Rivière du Bois (Wood River) on December 12, 1803, it was located on the east side of the Mississippi River so that it was still in United States territory.
 This was important because the transfer of the Louisiana Purchase to France from Spain did not occur until March 9, 1804, and then from France to the United States on March 10, 1804.
 The expedition returned again to the camp on their return journey on September 23, 1806.

-In 1803, at Cahokia, Lewis and Clark had met a well known French citizen, Nicholas Jarrot, who owned 400 acres on the du Bois, and he agreed to let them camp there.
-William Clark established Camp Dubois, with a group of men that he recruited from Kaskaskia and Fort Massac.
-There, they constructed a frontier fort.
+In 1803, at Cahokia, Lewis and Clark had met a well known French citizen, Nicholas Jarrot, who owned 400 acres on the river du Bois, and he agreed to let them establish their camp there.
+William Clark established Camp Dubois, with a group of men that he recruited from Kaskaskia and Fort Massac, constructing a frontier fort.
 Captain Meriwether Lewis joined the camp several weeks later after gathering information about Upper Louisiana and the west from Cahokia, Kaskaskia, St. Louis and other locations.
 Also during this time, Lewis took the opportunity to smooth relations with the Spanish authorities in St Louis to make the transfer of the Louisiana Purchase easier.

 Camp Dubois was a fully operating military camp.
 Soldiers stationed at the camp were required to participate in training, maintain personal cleanliness, police the camp and other duties spelled out by the United States military.
 They had inspections, marched, stood guard duty and hunted to supplement their military rations.
 Sergeant John Ordway was in charge of the camp during periods in which both Lewis and Clark were away.

 On May 14, 1804, the Expedition, under Clark's command, left Camp River Dubois on the east side of the Mississippi River and sailed up the Missouri River.